heartofbedrock/MathAIWeb/README.md

 # MathAIWeb

-f66m3b-codex/build-ai-based-math-paper-generator-website
 A minimal web application that generates math papers with step-by-step solutions using the OpenAI API.
-The generated paper is returned as a downloadable PDF.
+The server returns two PDFs: one with the questions only and another with the answers and marking guidelines.
+After submitting the form, download buttons will appear for the question paper and the answer sheet.

 ## Requirements